hafsah-1/SolanaFlow/README.md

 # SolanaFlow

-SolanaFlow is a Web3-based focus timer that rewards users with NFTs upon completing focus sessions.
+SolanaFlow is a Web3-based focus timer that rewards users with NFTs upon completing focus sessions (with activity detection).
 Built with React and Solana, it combines productivity with blockchain incentives.

 ## Features